suhanisaluja184/TRCS102-NextGen-Data-Exploration/Week-1.md

 - The session concluded with an introduction to **Machine Learning (ML)** and **Generative AI**.
 - **Machine Learning (ML)** enables computers to learn patterns from data and make predictions.
 - **Generative AI** focuses on creating new content such as text, images, audio, and code.
-- Applications highlighted include:
+### Applications highlighted include:
 - Personalized product recommendations
 - Intelligent chatbots for customer support
 - Automated image and video generation
 - Fraud detection in financial transactions
 - Predictive analytics in healthcare diagnosis
-- **Example – Amazon Collaboration:**
-  Amazon uses ML and Generative AI to collaborate with different business companies by hosting their products on its marketplace.
-  - **Recommendation systems** suggest relevant products to customers based on browsing and purchase history.
-  - **Generative AI tools** help sellers create product descriptions, images, and marketing content.
-  - **Fraud detection models** protect both Amazon and partner businesses from fraudulent activities.
-  This collaboration allows small and large companies to reach global customers while leveraging Amazon’s AI‑powered ecosystem.

 ---

 ## Key Learnings
-- Data becomes valuable only once it's turned into Information.
+- Data becomes valuable once it's turned into Information.
 - Data type and modality decide which tools/models to use later.
-- Outliers can be errors *or* important insights - always worth investigating.
-- ML predicts from patterns; Gen AI creates new content - different goals.
+- ML predicts from patterns; Gen AI creates new content.

 ---

 ## Reflection
-Day 1 set a good foundation - the Data vs Information distinction made a lot of things click, especially why raw numbers alone don't mean much until they're organized.
-The data modality and outlier concepts felt a little abstract without seeing real code yet, so I want to revisit these once I actually work with a dataset.
-Looking forward to connecting today's theory with hands-on practice in the next few days.
+Good foundation day - the Data vs Information distinction was the clearest takeaway.
+Data modality and outliers still feel a bit abstract without real code, so I want to revisit them once I start working with an actual dataset.